menghaoyu2002/menghaoyu2002/README.md

-My name is Menghao Yu.
 I make silly projects in my free time.

-I just want to learn a little bit of everything so I can do a little bit of everything.
+I want to learn a little bit of everything so I can do a little bit of everything.